-Class 1707 Underglazes JI ۲.
-Class 1708 Underglazes Ir nt.
+Class 1707 Underglazes Unit 2 Jr.

+Class 1708 Underglazes Unit 2 Int.

-Class 1709 Underglazes Sr.
+Class 1709 Underglazes Unit 2 Sr.

-Class 1710 Bisque Option Jr.
+Class 1710 Underglazes Bisque Option Unit 2 Jr.

-Class 1711 Bisque Option Int.
+Class 1711 Underglazes Bisque Option Unit 2 Int.

-Class 1712 Bisque Option Sr.
+Class 1712 Underglazes Bisque Option Unit 2 Sr.

-- A. Complete Ceramics e-Record presented in a sturdy binder/notebook. - B. Two completed learning projects with information listed on the Ceramic page. - C. Include at least three technique sheets for completed project.
+A. Complete Ceramics e-Record presented in a sturdy binder/notebook.

+B. Two completed learning projects with information listed on the Ceramic page.

+C. Include at least three technique sheets for completed project.
 Technique sheet should have enough information included so the exhibitor or other persons would be able to make a project very similar by following the instructions.
 You should have a technique sheet with each piece you exhibit.
-The technique sheet should include: - 1.
-A list of all tools and brushes used.
-Sizes should be included, if applicable. - A list of brand names, numbers and colors used. - 3.
+The technique sheet should include:

+- 1. A list of all tools and brushes used.
+Sizes should be included, if applicable. - 2.
+A list of brand names, numbers and colors used. - 3.
 A list of steps: - a.
 If the piece was bisque-fired before application of color and to what cone size or temperature.

+- b.
+How the color/colors were applied and number of coats.
+The cone size or temperature the color/colors were fired.

+a.
+A list of other products used

-- How the color/colors were applied and number of coats.
-The cone size or temperature the color/colors were fired. - c.
-A list of other products used. - D. One piece or set showing techniques learned. - E. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).
+- c.
+A list of other products used.

+D. One piece or set showing techniques learned.

+E. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).